AN INTRODUCTION TO THE SCALES OF MT MERU

 variety I sought to enable each 5 tone pentatonic to give me a

 different intervallic variation.
-In effect a different ‘Slendro’ on
+Some instruments now take the scale to 17 tones with 816 being the highest harmonics.
+In effect a different ‘Slendro’ occurs on

-each of 7 steps.
-The other extreme would be to take the interval
+each of steps.
+The other possibility would be to take the interval

 the infinite series converges on which Erv includes on each page.
 In